hellohaptik/chatbot_ner/ner_v2/detectors/temporal/date/README.md

         return date_list, original_list
 ```

-For a working example, please refer ner_v2/detectors/temporal/date/hi/date_detection.py
+For a working example, please refer `ner_v2/detectors/temporal/date/hi/date_detection.py`

-Please Note that the API right now is too rigid
+**Please note that the API right now is too rigid and we plan to change it to make it much more
-and we plan to change it to make it much more easier to extend in the future
+easier to extend in the future**